PickAndRoII/cpp/README.md

 # C++ laboratories

-Lab exercises from my 3rd and 4th semester on AGH University of Science and Technology.
+Lab exercises from my 3rd semester on AGH University of Science and Technology.
 - at the beginning of each lab we got one ready-made file that we could not edit,
 - each task had to be solved in 90 minutes, including logging in, reading the task and sending solution,
 - doucumentation was written in polish as required,